emissary-ingress/emissary/docs/user-guide/getting-started.md

 * The `kubectl` command-line tool
 * [Edge Control](/reference/edgectl-download)

-## Install the Ambassador Edge Stack
+## Quick Install

 The Ambassador Edge Stack is typically deployed to Kubernetes from the command line.
 If you don't have Kubernetes, you should use our [Docker](../../about/quickstart) image to deploy the Ambassador Edge Stack locally.
-Or, if you're a Minikube user, `[check out these directions].`
+Or, if you're a Minikube user, [check out these directions](#minikube-users).

 When you install Edge Control to manage your Edge Stack, it will: